LBNL-ETA/AFC/README.md

 Additional examples with interactive Jupyter Notebooks can be found in the [examples](https://github.com/LBNL-ETA/AFC/blob/master/examples).

-## License
+## Copyright Notice
-Advanced Fenestration Control (AFC) Copyright (c) 2022, The Regents of the University of California, through Lawrence Berkeley National Laboratory (subject to receipt of any required approvals from the U.S. Dept. of Energy).
+Advanced Fenestration Control (AFC) Copyright (c) 2023, The Regents of the University of California, through Lawrence Berkeley National Laboratory (subject to receipt of any required approvals from the U.S. Dept. of Energy).
 All rights reserved.

 If you have questions about your rights to use or distribute this software, please contact Berkeley Lab's Intellectual Property Office at IPO@lbl.gov.